 In the case of Google Authenticator in combination with a password, this is something you know (the password) and something you have (the phone, which is the only place where the secret is stored).

-Since you don't have to remember any password with Keyn, something you know is out of the equation.
+Since you don't have to remember any password with Chiff, something you know is out of the equation.
 You do need something you are (your biometric trait, such as fingerprint or face), but how about something you have?
 Since the passwords and cryptographic keys are only stored locally on your phone, you need to have that phone to authenticate.
-This would imply that Keyn is a 2FA method.
+This would imply that Chiff is a 2FA method.
 However, you could argue that cracking the phone gives an attacker access to the secrets, defeating the 2FA part.
 For the whitepaper, We'll have to do some more research to come up with a definitive answer, but I'd argue that it would be a 1.5FA at least.
 A considerable improvement, especially taking into account that you don't have to remember anything for it :).

 Since the data is only stored locally, losing your phone would mean losing access to all your accounts.
 Fortunately, we have come up with a backup scheme that fulfils the following requirements: